 “These were young guys,” Phillips says of The Revelers.
 “They were sick of singing in an old style.
 They added a hot, jazzy pianist-arranger and started producing music in a style that was ground-breaking.”

-Originally performing as The Shannon Four, a male quartet that began singing in 1918, the group consisted of tenors Franklyn Baur and Lewis James, baritone Elliot Shaw, bass Wilfred Glenn and pianist Ed Smalle.
+Originally performing as The Shannon Four, a male quartet that began singing in 1918, the group consisted of tenors Franklyn Baur and Lewis James, baritone Elliott Shaw, bass Wilfred Glenn and pianist Ed Smalle.

 In 1925 they changed their name to The Revelers and released a single — there wasn’t any other kind of music recording at the time — titled “Dinah.”